rverschae/rverschae.github.io/index.md

 # News

 ## 2023
+- [October 2023] We are looking for a Postdoc / Research Engineer to work on Machine Learning applied to bio-engineering problems, particularly cancer-related.
+[More details here](https://drive.google.com/file/d/1vb8ZOSv45Jtagg__yAqISPzX3mxFWvkX/view)
 - [ICCV23 - LAXAI] Ignacio Bugueno will be presenting our work on "Event-based Facial Expression Recognition and Learning Framework", at [ICCV23 - LAXAI workshop]((https://www.latinxinai.org/iccv-2023)), Paris 2023.
 - [New Paper] on "Combining Regular Expressions and Supervised Algorithms for Clinical Text Classification" with Christopher Flores, accepted at [IDEAL](https://ideal2023.uevora.pt/general/), Portugal 2023
 - Alternate Director, [FONDEF IT23i0012 ANID Project] "Pedagogical management system for the mathematics classroom based on intelligent games and recommendations", Chile